WIWU-LP

 WIWU-LP (94.3 FM) is a radio station licensed to Marion, Indiana, United States.
-The station is currently owned by Indiana Wesleyan University.
+The station is owned by Indiana Wesleyan University.

 History

-The station went on the air as WCWC-LP on 2001-06-26. on 2007-07-17, the station changed its call sign to the current WIWU.
+The station was assigned the call sign WCWC-LP on June 26, 2001.
+On July 17, 2007, the station changed its call sign to the current WIWU-LP.

 The station is completely operated and managed by students at Indiana Wesleyan University.
 Any student at IWU is allowed and encouraged to gain the experience of having a weekly radio show.

-WIWU features several specialty shows including Studio 214, a community-focused talk show; Fortress Throwbacks, a Classic Contemporary Christian/Hard Rock show; and Soul Food, a Black Gospel show.
+WIWU features several specialty shows including Studio 214, a community-focused talk show; Fortress Throwbacks, a classic contemporary Christian/hard rock show; and Soul Food, a black gospel show.